 More rugby on TV made it easier for them to stick around and, having been introduced to the sport through the Six Nations, they’d then follow the likes of the Premier League or Heineken Cup.
 It was great for the sport’s reputation and resulted in bigger crowds at matches and an increased TV audience for the big games on weekends.

-One group who are never slow in latching on to the fuss is bookmakers and they figured, if more people are watching Rugby League and Rugby Union, then surely more people would want to place bets on the outcome of the games.
+One group that is never slow in latching on to the fuss is bookmakers and they figured, if more people are watching Rugby League and Rugby Union, then surely more people would want to place bets on the outcome of the games.
 They were right too.
 Traders set out an increased number of markets on the biggest games, both pre-match and in-play, and that resulted in more bets being placed, higher stakes and repeat business.

 Watching live rugby is exciting but not nearly as enjoyable as landing a nice price pay-out on the action.
 Make a shrewd bet and you could boost your bank balance while enjoying the live TV coverage.